spessasus/SpessaSynth/src/website/README.md

 Note 2: Pretty much all of these require a SpessaSynth instance to work, so they cannot be used for different synths without large modifications.

-Note 3: use `minify_website.sh` to minify the code.
+Note 3: use `npm run build` to minify the code.